OnroerendErfgoed/oeblog/posts/2017/whats-a-thesaurus.rst

 Interestingly enough, those *water tricks* also demonstrate another handy feature of our thesauri.
 If you look at the record for `water tricks
-<https://id.erfgoed.net/thesauri/erfgoedtypes/1524`_ you will notice we call
+<https://id.erfgoed.net/thesauri/erfgoedtypes/1524>`_ you will notice we call
 them *bedriegertjes* in Dutch, but do not actually have an English label for them.
-Luckily, we have linked our concept of *bedriegertjes* with the concept of *bedreigertjes* in the `Art & Architecture Thesaurus <http://www.getty.edu/research/tools/vocabularies/aat/>`_.
+Luckily, we have linked our concept of *bedriegertjes* with the concept of *bedriegertjes* in the `Art & Architecture Thesaurus <http://www.getty.edu/research/tools/vocabularies/aat/>`_.
 This huge thesaurus tells us that *bedriegertjes* are known in English as *water tricks* or *joke fountains*..
 It even tells us what they are called in German and Spanish.
 Opening us up to wealth of possible interactions with other